ndmurray/movie_db/README.md

-# MovieDB - the Django App for film enthsiasts!
+# MovieDB - the Django App for film enthusiasts!

 Completed as a part of the Human Computer Interaction Master's program at the University of Michigan, School of Information